barryclark/jekyll-now/_posts/2020-07-02-Seurat-Guided-Clustering-Tutorial.md

 Finding Marker Genes
 </h2>
-To interpret our clusters, we can identify the genes and markers that drive separation of the clusters. `Seurat` canfind these markers via differential expression.
+To interpret our clusters, we can identify the genes and markers that drive separation of the clusters. `Seurat` can find these markers via differential expression.
 By default, `FindAllMarkers` uses Wilcoxon rank-sum (Mann-Whitney-U) test to find DEs.
 You can choose which test by modifying the `test.use` parameter.
 If you have blocking factors (i.e.,